Characters: Jo Jos Bizarre Adventure Part 7

 - Intergenerational Friendship: With Stephen Steel.
 It's far stronger than any normal friendship, though it doesn't necessarily qualify as "love".

-- Ms. Fanservice: So much that the President's wife wanted to fuck her.
+- Ms. Fanservice: So much so that the President's wife took an interest in her.

 - Selective Gravity: Subconsciously, during the second stage of being the host.

 - Silk Hiding Steel: Pun aside, the fact that this young lady is willing and able to stand to the occasion in spite of being terrified out of her wits makes her as brave as any hero.

 - Spanner in the Works: Ever notice how alternate Diego never got to seal the corpse in the vault before he died?
 When Stephen gets there, the door is already closed, and it is heavily implied that Lucy herself closed the vault.
 As it was built so that only the person who closed the vault could open it, this sets the stage for Johnny to take the Corpse from said vault to Japan many years later.

 - Tears of Fear: Sheds these during her closer encounters with Valentine and his subordinates.

 - Took a Level in Badass: Several by Book 24, enough to kill Diego Brando, who has The World as his stand.

 - Younger than They Look: She's actually 14, but she looks about four, five, or maybe even six years older than that.
 She's rather tall, pretty curvy, and is fetishized a lot more than many other 14-year-olds are.
 Valentine spent a few chapters trying to catch her and rape her.

 Mountain Tim (Stand: Oh!
 Lonesome Me)